turnaroundfactor/wazuh-kubernetes/instructions.md

 ### Step 3.2: Apply all manifests using kustomize

-We are using the overlay feature of kustomize to create two variants: `eks` and `local-env`, in this guide we're using `eks`.
+We are using the overlay feature of kustomize to create two variants: `gke` and `local-env`, in this guide we're using `gke`.
 (For a deployment on a local environment check the guide on [local-environment.md](local-environment.md))

-You can adjust resources for the cluster on `envs/eks/`, you can tune cpu, memory as well as storage for persistent volumes of each of the cluster objects.
+You can adjust resources for the cluster on `envs/gke/`, you can tune cpu, memory as well as storage for persistent volumes of each of the cluster objects.

-By using the kustomization file on the `eks` variant we can now deploy the whole cluster with a single command:
+By using the kustomization file on the `gke` variant we can now deploy the whole cluster with a single command:

 ```BASH
 $ kubectl apply -k envs/eks/